william-horn/event-maker/package/README.md

     =>  <Empty>

 The `disconnectAll` method will recursively call `disconnect` on all descendant events.

-This method takes the same arguments as `disconnect`.
-If no arguments are passed to `disconnectAll`, then **all** connections with `priority: 0` will be disconnected from the event instance and all of it's descendant events.
+This method takes the same options argument as `disconnect`.

 **Example:**
 ```js